mui/material-ui/docs/pages/api-docs/form-control.md

 </FormControl>
 ```

-⚠️Only one input can be used within a FormControl.
+⚠️ Only one `InputBase` can be used within a FormControl because it create visual inconsistencies.

 ## Component name